Mythagora Homepage

 Leto was the consort of Zeus ... his sister-wife Hera was not pleased when she became aware that Leto was pregnant with twins.
 When it came time for her children to be born, Leto traveled far and wide to find a suitable birthplace.
 The Nymphs of the various islands and provinces were reluctant to allow their domains to be the home of Leto's twins because they knew Hera was angry with Zeus for his association with Leto ... the Nymphs were justifiably afraid that Hera would vent her wrath on any Immortal who assisted Leto.

-The goddess Delos had a rocky island in the southern Aigean Sea that Leto thought would be the perfect birthplace for Apollon.
+The goddess Delos had a rocky island that wandered the Aigean Sea.
+Leto approached Delos and asked if she would allow her children to be born on the island.
 Delos was aware of the dangers she faced by helping Leto, but she also knew that Leto's children would be honored by mortal and immortal alike.
-To protect herself, Delos made Leto swear a great oath on the waters of the river Styx that her new son would never abandon his birthplace and always keep his temple on the humble island.
-Leto swore the oath and Apollon was soon to be born on the island of Delos.
-An oath taken while pouring the waters of Styx was the most binding oath an Immortal could swear.
+To protect herself, Delos made Leto swear a great oath on the waters of the river Styx that her new children would always keep temples on the humble island.
+Leto swore the oath knowing that an oath taken while pouring the waters of Styx was the most binding oath an Immortal could swear.
+Delos anchored herself permanently to the sea floor in preparation for the birth of Leto's children.

 Delos

-The goddesses Rhea, Dione, Themis, Aphrodite (goddess of love), and two Hyperborean maidens went to Delos to attend Apollon's birth.
-Hera knew she couldn't prevent the birth of Apollon, but she was determined to make it as difficult as possible.
-Hera distracted her daughter Eileithyia (goddess of childbirth) so that Apollon's birth would be delayed, and Leto would suffer for the presumed insult to the queen of the goddesses.
+The goddesses Rhea, Dione, Themis, Aphrodite (goddess of love), and two Hyperborean maidens, perhaps named Arge and Opis, went to Delos to attend the births of Apollon and Artemis.
+Hera knew she couldn't prevent Leto from having her glorious children, but she was determined to make it as difficult as possible.
+Hera distracted her daughter Eileithyia (goddess of childbirth) so that the births would be delayed, and Leto would suffer for the presumed insult to the queen of the goddesses.
 Finally, the assembled goddesses dispatched Iris to bring Eileithyia to Delos ...
-Iris flew to Mount Olympos and waited until Hera was not looking to tell Eileithyia of the situation ... the two goddesses returned to Delos where Apollon's birth proceeded without further delay.
-Leto had been in labor for nine days and nights before Apollon was born.
+Iris flew to Mount Olympos and waited until Hera was not looking to tell Eileithyia of the situation ... the two goddesses returned to Delos where the twins were born without further delay.
+Leto had been in labor for nine days and nights before Artemis and Apollon were born.

 Apollon was born on the seventh day of the month and that day is considered to be holy.
 He did not nurse at his mother's breast because he was given ambrosia and nectar, which are the food and drink of the Immortals.
 He burst from his crib and announced his intentions to play the lyre, carry the curved bow, and declare the unfailing will of Zeus to the mortals of the earth.

-The island of Delos became rich and beautiful with the presence of Apollon and Leto ... the mountains bloomed with flowers and people came from all regions to make generous donations to the shrine of Apollon.
+The island of Delos became rich and beautiful ... the mountains bloomed with flowers and people came from all regions to make generous donations to the shrine of Apollon.
 Games and dances inspired the worshipers, but the handmaidens of Apollon were the most amazing attraction on the island ... they had the ability to sing in such a way that each person heard them in his or her native tongue.

-Although she was not born on Delos, Apollon's sister Artemis is considered to be his twin ... she is skillful with her silver bow and aids the people of the earth by giving comfort to the weak and unfortunate.
+Artemis developed an affinity for the island of Ortygia, which is in the harbor of Syracuse, Sicily.
+Ortygia—as yet unnamed—was given to Artemis by the Immortals and named Quailland (Ὀρτυίη) in her honor.
+She is skillful with her silver bow and aids the people of the earth by giving comfort to the weak and unfortunate.
 Artemis is often called the Virgin Goddess of the Hunt or simply Goddess of the Hunt.

 Apollon was given another responsibility by Zeus ... he was to join with the daughters and sons of Tethys and Okeanos (Ocean) to protect mortal children.
 Apollon, the Okeanids and the Rivers were excellent choices for that important task.